 |Trek Starts In||Kathmandu|

 |Trek Type||Tea House/ Lodge|

 |Transportation||Flight/Private Vehicle or public bus|

 |INCLUDED IN THE COST||

 |NOT INCLUDED IN THE COST||

 Your safety is of paramount concern while traveling with Sisne Rover.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary; however, since this adventure entails traveling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather conditions, health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.

 We will be staying in hotel/resort in Kathmandu/ Pokhara and teahouses during the trek.
 All accommodations are on twin-shared basis.
 Single supplement is served on request with additional cost.
 We will have rooms with attached washrooms in most parts of the trek but this is not possible in a few remote locations.
 Also understand that single rooms are not easily available in higher elevations like they are in Kathmandu and the lower elevation regions.

 During the trek, we provide all meals whereas only breakfast will be available in Kathmandu and Pokhara.
-There will also be welcome or farewell dinners for guests with Nepalese live cultural show.
+There will also be a farewell dinners for guests with Nepalese live cultural show.
 The most common cuisines in most menus are Nepalese, Tibetan, Indian and common continental.

 The Trekking Group